stephaneVercouillieBMID/slate/source/workingVersion.html.md

 ### 2.1.2.
 About JWKSet, JWKSet URIs, Callback-Redirect URLs

 The JWKSet URLs are used by our BE for the decryption and signature verification of the JWTokens present in the OpenID Connect flow.
-Our BE must know
+Our BE must know which URL to contact.

-Due to our BE must know which URL to contact, we can register only one JWKSet URL.
+<aside class="success"> BMID can register only one JWKSet URL </aside>

 - Once your Sandbox is created and the your Partner code is provided to you, for one Partner code you will have maximum 1 JWKSet.